josoriora/solid-swift/README.md

  A class must be open for extension but closed for modification.

 The key of this principle are the abstractions.
-The interface provides a contract but at the samte time it gives

- me the freedom of implementation.
+The interface provides a contract but at the same time it gives me the freedom of implementation.

 ### Problem statement: